HishamAlNaji/reading-notes/README.md

 # Code 201 Reading Notes

-### Hello everyone here in this *website* you can see some of my work journey in class 201 , it will be updated daily .
+### Hello everyone , I am hisham , here in this *website* you can see some of my work journey in class 201 , it will be updated daily .

 | **page**        | **assignments** |
 | ----------- | ----------- |